 The first and foremost thing you have to know before starting trading on forex is simple.
 Can you afford it?

 Forex trading means that you can lose everything you invest.
-And as latest events (see Swiss Franc Armageddon) showed us, you can even lose more than you have on your account.
+And as the a lot of recent events showed us, you can even lose more than you have on your account.

 So if you want to trade forex, use just money you can afford to lose.
 It’s just not possible to win at forex every time.

 All successful traders started with risk management.
 Nobody starts with currencies, goals, and profits.

 Limits, margins, VaR are the basics you have to set at the start.

 In the beginning, we recommend putting together a simple list.
 It should include: